TITLE 89: SOCIAL SERVICES

 "Final administrative decision" means the Department's final decision, order, or determination on an appealed issue rendered by the Director in a particular case that affects the legal rights, duties or privileges of appellants and that may be appealed in a circuit court under the Administrative Review Law [735 ILCS 5/Art.
 III].

 "Godparent" is a person who sponsors a child at baptism or one in whom the parents have entrusted a special duty that includes assisting in raising the child if the parent cannot raise the child.
-The worker shall verify the godparent/godchild relationship by contacting the parents to confirm the fact that they did, in fact, designate the person as the godparent.
-If the parents are unavailable, the worker should contact other close family members to verify the relationship.
 If the person is considered to be the child's godparent, in order for placement to occur, the same placement selection criteria as contained in 89 Ill.
 Adm.
 Code 301.60 (Placement Selection Criteria) must be met.
 If the godparent is not a licensed foster parent, all the conditions currently in effect for placement with relatives in 89 Ill.
 Adm.
-Code 301.80 must be met.
+Code 301.80 (Relative Home Placement) must be met.

 "Imminent risk of harm" means that individuals' actions, omissions or conditions endanger the life, or seriously jeopardize the physical or mental health or safety of themselves or others, if protective action would not be taken immediately.